-The White-naped Woodpecker (Chrysocolaptes festivus)is a woodpecker which is a widespread but scarce breeder in India and Sri Lanka.
-This flameback is a species associated with open forest and scrub with some trees.
+The White-naped Woodpeckers (Chrysocolaptes festivus) are widespread but scarce native flamebacks in India and Sri Lanka, where they are associated with open forests and scrub areas with scattered trees.

 Please Note: The images on this page are the sole property of the photographers (unless marked as Public Domain).
 Please contact the photographers directly with respect to any copyright or licensing questions.
 Thank you.

 The Avianweb strives to maintain accurate and up-to-date information; however, mistakes do happen.
 If you would like to correct or update any of the information, please send us an e-mail.
 THANK YOU!